General Rules: Focus on Modesty and Comfort

 - Choose loose-fitting clothes in breathable fabrics like cotton or linen to stay cool and dry.

-- Added tip for men: Follow similar rules—long pants and shirts in conservative areas to blend in.
+- Men: Follow similar rules — long pants and shirts in conservative areas to blend in.

-- Health note: In mosquito-prone areas like during monsoon (June-September), opt for long sleeves and pants in the evenings to reduce bite risks.
+- Health note: In mosquito-prone areas (especially during monsoon, June–September), opt for long sleeves and pants in the evenings to reduce bite risks.

 Exceptions: Where You Can Dress More Casually